abelmunozal/HexagonalArchitecture/README.md

 2. **The Core Service**: This gRPC microservice implements CRUP operations for the albums and photos entities.
 The essential of this service is that it stores the entities in an H2 embedded database in memory.
     This microservice offers its functionalities through the address grpc://localhost:9090.
 3. **The RESTful Agent Service**: This RESTful microservice allows CRUP operations through the core services in a RESTful way.
 This agent has been implemented using the open API features.
-    This microservice offers its functionalities through the address http://localhost:8081.
+    This microservice offers its functionalities through the address `http://localhost:8080`.
-    You can access the OpenAPI documentation through http://localhost:8080/swagger-ui/index.html
+    You can access the OpenAPI documentation through `http://localhost:8080/swagger-ui/index.html`

     You could decide which one of the core microservices is going to be used by the agent setting the environment variable BCNC_GRPC_SERVER_ADDRESS to:
     - **static://localhost:9091** for the ECHO core service.
     - **static://localhost:9090** for the H2 core service.
-    The BCNC_GRPC_SERVER_ADDRESS can be updated modifing the **build.cmd** script.
+    The BCNC_GRPC_SERVER_ADDRESS can be updated modifying the **build.cmd** script.

 ## Architecture
 ### Hexagonal Architecture